fontilan/ts-couch-surfing/README.md

 https://fontilan.github.io/ts-couch-surfing/

-A couch surfing site, built just to practise TypeScript.
+A couch surfing site, built just to practice TypeScript.

 <s>It is currently broken for some reason, the modules don't work.
 It works on my end though. </s>